oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Access tokens are credentials used to access protected resources.
 An access token is a string representing an authorization issued to the client.
-The string is usually opaque to the client.
+The string is opaque to the client, but depending on the authorization server, may be parseable by the resource server.

 Tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.

 The token may denote an identifier used to retrieve the authorization information or may self-contain the authorization information in a verifiable manner (i.e., a token string consisting of some data and a signature).
+One example of a structured token format is {{I-D.ietf-oauth-access-token-jwt}}, a method of encoding access token data as a JSON Web Token {{RFC7519}}.

 Additional authentication credentials, which are beyond the scope of this specification, may be required in order for the client to use a token.
+This is typically referred to as a sender-constrained access token, such as Mutual TLS Access Tokens {{RFC8705}}.

 The access token provides an abstraction layer, replacing different authorization constructs (e.g., username and password) with a single